nayeonk/itpwebdev/notes-and-assignments/notes/104/divs-continued-stylesheets.md

 <img width="45%" src="/images/instagram_screenshot.png"/>

-The finished demo file will be uploaded to this [link]() when lecture is finished.
+The finished demo file will be uploaded to this [link](demos/104/W5/gallery_end.html) when lecture is finished.

+To get the calendar starter click [here](demos/104/W5/calendar.html)